aefarrell/aefarrell.github.io/_posts/2022-09-23-adiabatic-compressible-flow.md

 From this the temperature at the exit can be backed out using the ideal gas law, and used to update the Reynolds number.

-This makes the whole calculation somewhat more complicated, and I think that added complication makes the simplification that *K<sub>f</sub>* is constant pointless -- that assumption does not make *the math* in any case.
+This makes the whole calculation somewhat more complicated, and I think that added complication makes the simplification that *K<sub>f</sub>* is constant pointless -- that assumption does not make *the math* easier in any case.

 ```julia